Home Travelogues Guestbook Photos Links Rome Facts

-Denne side på dansk Rome, Pesaro and Venice travelogue.
-Saturday 9th June 2007.
+Rome, Pesaro and Venice travelogue.

 This is the travel diary from a two weeks holiday in Italy, June 2007.
-I hope it may serve as inspiration or just plain entertainment.
 We spent five days in Rome, five days in Pesaro on the Adriatic coast and four days in Venice.
-Being your own travel agent allows you to do as you please, and cheap flights and hotels were booked well in advance via the Internet.

 The Leonardo express from the airport arrives to Termini at 12:10.
 We'll stay in Rome for five days, before the trip continues to Pesaro and Venice on the Adriatic coast.
 Hotel Domus Nova Bethlem is within walking distance on Via Cavour.
 We check in and go out for lunch.

-Pursued by President Bush
+Pursued by president Bush

 Carabinieri